MarkDevOps/AutoGit/README.md

 ### TODO:
 - Display environment name - Iterate over the environments deployed.
+- Add conditions to add ARGS for specific output.
 ### NOTES
 - Fetches latest release from repo and displays name and release URL
 - Fetches workflows with status, name and url.
 If release name/tag matches